Philippines Charitable Giving Assistance Act: Procedural history

 The Philippines Charitable Giving Assistance Act was introduced into the United States House of Representatives on December 12, 2013 by Rep. Eric Swalwell (D, CA-15).
 It was referred to the United States House Committee on Ways and Means and the United States House Committee on the Budget.
 On March 20, 2014, The Hill reported that the bill was expected to be considered the following week under a suspension of the rules.
 The House voted to pass the bill with a voice vote on March 24, 2014.
 The United States Senate voted to pass the bill by unanimous consent on March 25, 2014, and it was signed into law later that day by President Barack Obama.

 Debate and discussion

-Rep. Swalwell argued in favor the bill, which he introduced, saying "Typhoon Haiyan devastated many parts of the Philippines and we should make it as easy as possible for Americans who want to assist those affected by the storm."
+Rep. Swalwell argued in favor of the bill, which he introduced, saying "Typhoon Haiyan devastated many parts of the Philippines and we should make it as easy as possible for Americans who want to assist those affected by the storm."
 Swalwell saw the bill as providing "another incentive for Americans to donate and donate now - when their help is needed most."